Archive for the ‘Other holidays’ Category

 Wednesday, January 4th, 2012

-Fitness Magazines are not just a great read: They can be reused over and over in several fun ways!
+I’m sure before you Discover more at My Fitness Hub for fitness exercises you start with reading magazines and happen to make a pile of it somewhere in your drawer.
+For your knowledge, Fitness Magazines are not just a great read: They can be reused over and over in several fun ways!
+Recycle Fitness Magazines

 This New Year, why not kill two birds with one stone.
-Keep your resolution for going green, getting the body you’ve always dreamed of or taking holiday weight off, and organizing your paperwork, your life, and your home all at once.
+Keep your resolution for going green, getting the body you’ve always dreamed of or taking holiday weight off with fat burning pills, and organizing your paperwork, your life, and your home all at once.
 You can start with that stack of fitness and health magazines that have been sitting in a pile and collecting an array of dust.
 This month, check back every Wednesday to tackle one project at a time.

 This Week: Get in shape while reducing, reusing, and recycling!